Country Joe McDonald: Solo career

-One of his solo albums, the 1973 Vanguard LP Paris Sessions, was reviewed by Robert Christgau in Christgau's Record Guide: Rock Albums of the Seventies (1981), in which he said: "Amazing.
+McDonald's third solo album, War, War, War, (1971) featured the poems of Robert W. Service, set to music.
+In 1972, a live performance at the Bitter End, was released as Incredible Live!, featuring liner notes from Studs Terkel.
+His 1973 Vanguard LP Paris Sessions, was reviewed by Robert Christgau in Christgau's Record Guide: Rock Albums of the Seventies (1981), in which he said: "Amazing.
 The man (repeat: man) has written feminist songs that are both catchy and sensible.
 Despite the real/honest prison poem and the silly, outdated record fan routines, his best in about five years."